f5devcentral/access-solutions/solution8/solution.rst

-Solution:  JWT Authorization Server AD Auth with preshared keys
+Solution:  JWT Authorization Server(preshared keys) - AD Auth
 ==================================================================

 This solution documents all the necessary pieces required to create a basic JWT Authorization Server